The task of bringing the system from a given state to some given final state (either a single state or a set of states) can be formulated by setting

 Show the code

-Figure 4: Response of a double integrator with a time-optimal (bang-bang) feedback regulator to a nonzero initial state
+Figure 5: Response of a double integrator with a time-optimal (bang-bang) feedback control to a nonzero initial state.
+Chattering phenomenon is visible in the control signal as the system approaches the origin.